 January can feel like a long month.
 We all want to jump into a new year full of energy and feeling great.
 The reality is the festive season may have left you feeling depleted.
 You over-indulged, your immune system is struggling and your energy is low.
-It’s time to nourish your body and boost your immunity; energise your body and calm your mind.
+It’s time to nourish your body and boost your immunity with some healthy living tips.

 Adopting some key principles from Acupuncture and Chinese Medicine can restore your energies and set you on the right track for good health in 2020.
 January isn’t over yet . . . so now is a great time to make some lifestyle changes to make the most of your health.
 Below are my top 6 tips for a fast track to good health in 2020.